hhuebert/sobotify/README.md

 ### Setup of Python environment

-The following instruction are based on using Miniconda3 to set up the two different Python versions required for the Sobotify main part (Python 3.8) and for the Pepper robot (Python 2.7)
+The following instruction are based on using Miniforge3 to set up the two different Python versions required for the Sobotify main part (Python 3.8) and for the Pepper robot (Python 2.7)
-* Get and install for example miniconda https://docs.conda.io/en/latest/miniconda.html However, you can also use regular Python installation instead of Conda, as sobotify is not dependent on any other Conda packages (everything requried can be installe with pip)
+* Get and install for example miniforge https://conda-forge.org/download/ However, you can also use regular Python installation instead of Conda, as sobotify is not dependent on any other Conda packages (everything requried can be installe with pip)

 #### Python 3.8 environment
 Create a Python 3.8 environment for most of the sobotify tools:
-* open anaconda prompt and type the following commands:
+* open miniforge prompt and type the following commands:

       conda create -y -n sobotify python=3.8
       conda activate sobotify
       conda config --add channels conda-forge
+      :: the following line is optional
       conda install pybullet
       :: cd to sobotify folder (where README.md is) pip install -r requirements.txt